augustlidfeldt/EDAN70/README.md

 ## Acknowledgments

-* Thanks to professor Sonja Aits and Dennis Medved for supervising this project
+* Thanks to professor Sonja Aits and Dennis Medved for supervising this project.